lucasglasner/hydrocivil/README.md

 <img src="logo.png" width=500 align='right'>

-## hydrocivil: a package for hydrological methods in civil and enviromental engineering
+<h1>hydrocivil: a package for hydrological methods in civil and enviromental engineering</h1>

 Typical tasks related to water resources and engineering require fast calculations of hydrological properties and phenomena such as: flood hydrographs, flood routing along channels and reservoirs, evapotranspiration, infiltration, among other processes.
 With this purpose in mind, hydrocivil is presented as an alternative package to perform calculations that are usually done in tedious spreadsheets in a flexible and adjustable way to the user's needs.
 The purpose is to give tools to the engineer to calculate hydrologic processes/parameters with the methods and techniques he deems convenient, such as different varieties of unit hydrographs, synthetic storms or basin geomorphometric parameters.
 The package is not intended to be a replacement for larger hydrological models (e.g. HEC-HMS), but rather a fast, customizable and automatic alternative for simple multi-basin calculations.